Physics-50/Module-1/docs/Module1p5.md

 **The Following is not a Mini-question and should be completed in lab, not before coming to lab.
 Also, we request that only one student from your lab partner pair answer this question (with a response you agree on).**

 --------------------------
 #### Estimate of distance ball lands from ramp with uncertainty (Part I)
 [*Click here to open in a new tab*](https://docs.google.com/forms/d/e/1FAIpQLSd3mydGdP_7kp1lxrU7AubdgjNYQ9VjfjR57ExSFNkHKXKyJA/viewform?usp=sf_link){:target="_blank"}
-<iframe src="https://docs.google.com/forms/d/e/1FAIpQLSd3mydGdP_7kp1lxrU7AubdgjNYQ9VjfjR57ExSFNkHKXKyJA/viewform?usp=sf_link" width="640" height="600" frameborder="0" marginheight="0" marginwidth="0">Loading…
+<iframe src="https://docs.google.com/forms/d/e/1FAIpQLSd3mydGdP_7kp1lxrU7AubdgjNYQ9VjfjR57ExSFNkHKXKyJA/viewform?usp=sf_link" width="640" height="300" frameborder="0" marginheight="0" marginwidth="0">Loading…
 </iframe>

 --------------------------

 Once you have submitted your result, you should not move on to the final estimate below until the class has discussed the initial estimate results and procedures for final estimates.

-Following the class discussion and further investigations guided by it, please submit your final estimate here:
+Following the class discussion and further investigations guided by it, please submit a new estimate here:

 **The Following is not a Mini-question and should be completed in lab, not before coming to lab.
 Also, we request that only one student from your lab partner pair answer this question (with a response you agree on).**

 --------------------------------

-#### Final Estimate
+#### Second Estimate
 [*Click here to open in a new tab*](https://docs.google.com/forms/d/e/1FAIpQLScvaAjEFgmLha8VIqN0pLOAK4n2BmM6thdftFbnvRVEXRms7w/viewform?usp=sf_link){:target="_blank"}
-<iframe src="https://docs.google.com/forms/d/e/1FAIpQLScvaAjEFgmLha8VIqN0pLOAK4n2BmM6thdftFbnvRVEXRms7w/viewform?usp=sf_link" width="640" height="600" frameborder="0" marginheight="0" marginwidth="0">Loading…
+<iframe src="https://docs.google.com/forms/d/e/1FAIpQLScvaAjEFgmLha8VIqN0pLOAK4n2BmM6thdftFbnvRVEXRms7w/viewform?usp=sf_link" width="640" height="300" frameborder="0" marginheight="0" marginwidth="0">Loading…
 </iframe>

 ----------------------------------------------------------------

+Your instructor will share the class results from this

 # Checkpoint for Module 1.5

 Your checkpoint for this week (submitted on Gradescope) will include the following: